Photon-HDF5/photon-hdf5/docs/phdata.rst

 The description attributes for each field are listed in the following table:

 =========================   ==================================================================
-Field names                 Description used as TITLE attribute
+Field names                 Description used in the TITLE attribute
 =========================   ==================================================================
 num_spots                   | Number of excitation or detection spots. num_spectral_ch             | Number of different spectral bands in the detection